How Battery Size Affects Your Solar Battery Rebate 2026?

 This battery offers:

-- 13.5 kWh storage capacity
+- Tesla Powerwall 3 has 13.5 kWh of usable capacity

 Rebates can also be used to reduce the effective Tesla Powerwall 3 price, making it even more affordable and ROI-positive.
-It has been estimated that the post-rebate costs may drop to approximately AUD 6,800, based on eligibility.

 This is a clear indication of the fact that the size of the battery directly affects the rebate value and the total savings.